 February 2023 – Receipt of updated intersection plans from the consultant.

-March 2023 – Working groups and staff to work out final details before vote.
+March 2023 – Staff reviews comments received at public meeting and works out final details before vote.

-April 2023 - Community to vote on plans via email or in the mail.
+End of April - Beginning of May 2023 - Neighborhood to vote on plans via email or in the mail.